artur-ciocanu/launch.en/help/launch-reference/publishing/hosts/managed-by-adobe-host.md

 >[!NOTE]
 >
 >Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
-These changes will be rolling out across all product documentation in the coming weeks.
+Several terminology changes have rolled out across the product documentation as a result.
 Please refer to the following [document](../../../launch-term-updates.md) for a consolidated reference of the terminology changes.

 Adobe-managed hosts are the default host setting for deploying your tag library builds in Adobe Experience Platform.
 When you create a new property through the Data Collection user interface, a default Adobe-managed host is created for you.